xrzhuang/workshop-ws-05-07-testing/README.md

 describe('Get video tests', () => {
   it('Get a list of videos', () => {
-    return youtubeSearch('vines to wath in class')
+    return youtubeSearch('vines to watch in class')
       .then((response) => {
         // expect an object back
         expect(typeof response).to.equal('object');